 An important factor that goes into determining the cost of your 3D print is the volume of your product.
 The larger your product, the longer time it will take for the 3D printer to produce your part.
 As a result, cost increases too, with the usage of more time and material.

 Some of your parts might require post processing if you require a specific finishing.
 Post processing after 3D printing can help you achieve different finishing outcomes.
 These include metallization (coloured/silver/gold), polishing to optic clear and spray painting to the exact Pantone shade you want.
-If post processing is required after 3D printing to attain a certain finishing, the 3D printing cost will be substantially higher.
+An advanced post processing method called Vapor Smoothing has been made available recently at Additive3D Asia, the first company to offer this process in Southeast Asia.
+After going through the chemical vapor smoothing treatment, your parts will be stronger, sealed against liquids and gases with an injection molding-like surface finish.
+This can be achieved without any degradation of its mechanical properties.
+If post processing is required after 3D printing to attain certain requirements, the 3D printing cost will be substantially higher.

 The simplest way to reduce the price of 3D printing would be to decrease your infill percentage.
 By decreasing infill, you are essentially minimizing the material needed for your print, therefore reducing cost.
 Decreasing infill percentage is a straightforward way to guarantee cheaper 3D prints without compromising on the size, material, or finishing.

 It is easy to customize infill percentage via our Online Quoting Tool.
-The tool allows you to compare prices of different infill percentages before deciding on your desired percentage.
+Simply create a user account with us first to get full access to the free tool.
+You will be able to compare prices of different infill percentages before deciding on your desired percentage.

 There are so many materials used in 3D printing, how do you determine which one to use?
 First of all, you need to recognize your needs and requirements.
 Think in terms of finishing and application of the 3D printed part.
 If your product is a prototype and does not require functionality, you can opt for ABS or PLA material.
-These plastics are much cheaper than industrial materials and can save you a significant amount.
+These plastics are much cheaper than industrial materials such as Carbon Fiber (Nylon 12CF) and can save you a significant amount.

 However, in the case that you are building a functional end-use part, you might require materials that meet certain industry requirements.
 For example, the Somos Watershed XC 11122 used in Stereolithography is water resistant.
 Hence, the material fits industrial standards for lenses, packaging, water flow analysis and wind tunnel testing.